-Students should design their Neuroscience minor in consultation with a program coordinator.
-Students are encouraged to schedule the two required courses before beginning their senior year when course rotations allow.
+Students should design their Neuroscience major or minor in consultation with a program coordinator.
+Students are encouraged to schedule the two required courses NEURO 220-221 after taking BIO 110-111, but before beginning their senior year when course rotations allow.
 Students are also encouraged to attend neuroscience-related presentations at BIO 449 Biology Colloquium during each of their four years of study.

-Students planning to attend graduate school are strongly encouraged to take CHEM 220 Organic Chemistry I and BIO 444/CHEM 444 Biochemistry and to complete an Independent Study or Honors Project in Biology or Psychology
+Students minoring in Neuroscience and planning to attend graduate school are strongly encouraged to take CHEM 220 Organic Chemistry I, CHEM 221 Organic Chemistry II, and BIO 444/CHEM 444 Biochemistry and to complete an Independent Study or Honors Project in Biology, Psychology, or Neuroscience with a neuroscientist faculty member.